zbtolon/get-support/bxnui.md

 ## BXNUI0515E

 **Message**: The spaces in the org weren't retrieved.
-Either a network connection problem occurred, or your current organization does not have a space associated with it.
+Either a network connection problem occurred, or your current organization does not have a space that is associated with it.

 Try again later.
 If you see this message again, go to the [{{site.data.keyword.Bluemix_notm}} status page ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/status?selected=status){: new_window} to check whether a service or component has an issue.
 Or, for instructions to fix this problem, see the [Can't retrieve spaces in the org](/docs/apps/tutorials?topic=creating-apps-managingapps#managingapps){: new_window} troubleshooting topic.